npmcdn-to-unpkg-bot/angular2-aspnet-tourofheroes/README.md

 If you wish to use Visual Studio, simply open the project.json file with your VS version and launch as you would usually.

 ### Roadmap
 This repository is currently set up with the bare minimum to run the tutorial.
-The intent is to expand this tutorial with tests, watch tasks, browser syncing, linting, etc (pull requests are always welcome).
+The intent is to expand this tutorial with tests, watch tasks, browser syncing, linting, etc.

+### Help Welcome
+I am still learning Angular 2 and ASP.NET Core, so help, guidance, advice and pull requests are always welcome!

 #### References
 [This blog post of David Pine](https://ievangelistblog.wordpress.com/2016/01/13/building-an-angular2-spa-with-asp-net-5-mvc-6-web-api-2-and-typescript-1-7-5/) contributed greatly to my understanding